TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic/DIALECT-COPA-Benchmark/README.md

-Test data are available at: https://github.com/clarinsi/dialect-copa-test
+Dialectal test data are available at: https://github.com/clarinsi/dialect-copa-test

+Standard test data are available at:

 ```

     for line in open('test.jsonl'):
         entry=json.loads(line)

     prompt= 'You will be given a task.
 The task definition is in English, but the task itself is in another language.
 Here is the task!\nGiven the premise "'+entry['premise']+'",'
     if entry['question']=='cause':